 - Variant SKU to SKU.

-- Variant Price to Price.
+- Variant Price to Regular price.

-- Image Src to Featured Image.
+- Image Src to Images.

+If you need to re-run a pass after fixing something, tick “Update existing products” so the importer matches on SKU or ID instead of creating duplicates.
 For a deeper walkthrough, see the full WooCommerce product import walkthrough and how to import variable products into WooCommerce.

 Step 4: Import customers

 Shopify customer passwords are hashed and not exportable, so every customer will need to reset their password on first WooCommerce login.
-Prepare a “we have moved platforms” email through your email platform (Drip, Klaviyo, Mailchimp) and send it either just before or immediately after DNS cutover.
-A surprise password reset prompt is the fastest way to spike your support queue on day one.
+Prepare a “we have moved platforms” email through your email platform and send it either just before or immediately after DNS cutover.

 Step 5: Import historical orders